queryluke/masseffect-5e-data/text/en/armor/partisan-helmet.md

 ---
 name: Partisan Helmet
-features:
+flavor: >-
-  - Darkvision <me-distance length='50' />.
+  Batarian State Arms developed a line of armor meant to protect Batarian soldiers for alien diseases and infections.
 ---
-Batarian State Arms developed a line of armor meant to protect Batarian soldiers for alien diseases and infections.
+- Darkvision <me-distance length='50' />.